VoiceMOS-Challenge-2022/VoiceMOS-Challenge-2022.github.io/index.md

 The challenge has ended, but you can still access the CodaLab challenge page [here](https://codalab.lisn.upsaclay.fr/competitions/695).

+You can also find the BVCC dataset that was used in the challenge [here](https://zenodo.org/record/6572573#.Yphw5y8RprQ).

 <!-- To participate in the challenge, you need to complete **both** of these two steps:

 1. Make an account on CodaLab and register for the challenge [here](https://codalab.lisn.upsaclay.fr/competitions/695).
 Please only register one account for your team.
 Please also be patient as registration needs to be manually approved; we will try to approve all registrations within a day.